 Take a metabolism pill.

 Taking a commercially produced pill to speed up metabolism might seem reasonable.
-However, these products escape testing by the Food and Drug Administration (FDA).
+But these products escape testing by the Food and Drug Administration (FDA).

 The sellers of these unregulated products make unsupported claims of their effectiveness.
 There is absolutely no evidence that they can help us sober up.
-Save your money.
+So save your money.

 The amount of time needed to reduce our BAC is easy to calculate.
-And it’s the same for virtually everyone.
+It’s also the same for virtually everyone.
 Height, weight, sex, race or other such factors don’t matter.